-What does that have to do with us - and the final aliyah of parsha Re'eh?
+What does that have to do with today's aliyah of Re'eh?
 Well, it seems that Moshe has found the Creator's secret.
 He has discovered - and wants us to see as he sees - the 'special signature brushstrokes' of the Creator.
 He intends to help us not only locate and navigate through these 'special signature stroke' times, seasons, and places, but to catch and absorb the holiness and energy that emanate from them.
-He wants us to delight in them - and draw strength from our encounters with them.
+He wants us to delight in them, and to draw strength from our encounters with them.